-American English: American English is the most common language in the United States.
-It is also the official language in Canada and most states in the Caribbean islands.
+American English: American English is the most common language used in the United States.
+It is the official language of Canada and most states of the Caribbean islands.

-Spanish: More than 437 million people speak Spanish as a native language, which qualifies it as second on the lists of languages by number of native speakers.
-It is the official language in Puerto Rico, Mexico, Cuba, and the Dominican Republic.
-Mexican Spanish or Latin American Spanish as spoken in the North American country of Mexico and in various parts of the United States and Canada are different from Spanish as spoken in Spain.
+Spanish: More than 437 million people speak Spanish as a native language, which qualifies it as second on the list of languages by a number of native speakers.
+It is the official language of Puerto Rico, Mexico, Cuba, and the Dominican Republic.
+Mexican Spanish or Latin American Spanish as spoken in the North American country of Mexico and various parts of the United States and Canada are different from Spanish as spoken in Spain.
 There are more than 100 million native speakers of Spanish in Mexico.
 Spanish is taught as the second language in areas with a large Hispanic population in South Western United States along with the borders of Mexico, Florida, parts of California and districts of Columbia, Illinois, New Jersey, and New York.

-French: French is the official language in Canada and some of the states in the Caribbean.
-French is mother tongue for 7.2 million Canadians with more than 90% concentrated in Quebec.
+French: French is the official language of Canada and some of the states of the Caribbean.
+French is the mother tongue for 7.2 million Canadians, with more than 90% concentrated in Quebec.
 The language is widely spoken in Maine, New Hampshire, Vermont, and Louisiana.
 French-speaking communities are also found in Hollywood, Miami, Florida, and New York.

 German: Although more than 49 million Americans claim they have German ancestors, only 1.24 million Americans speak German at home.
 Many of these people are immigrants.

-Polish, Italian, Arabic, Dutch, Finnish, Portuguese, Russian are other language spoken due to immigrants from those countries in the early 20th century.
+Polish, Italian, Arabic, Dutch, Finnish, Portuguese, Russian are other languages spoken due to immigrants from those countries in the early 20th century.

 French Creole: French Creole is the Official Language in Guadeloupe, Haiti, Martinique, St. Barthelemy, St. Martin, and spoken as a vernacular language in Dominica, Grenada, St.Lucia, St. Martin, St. Vincent and the Grenadines

 South America has twelve sovereign states – Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela

-English: English is the official language in Guyana and Falkland Islands.
+English: English is the official language of Guyana and Falkland Islands.